-Don’t overlook the look of your handbook.
-Many companies are passing on the binders, plastic presentation covers, and hole-punched or spiral-bound floppy copies of drabness, instead opting to have copies hardbound or otherwise aesthetically assembled.Increasingly, employers such as Zappos, whose Culture Book has gone viral, have discovered that hiring an employee whose personality matches your company’s culture outside of work is obviously more likely to be a better fit than someone who wears one face on the job and another off the clock.
+Don’t overlook the look and feel of your handbook.
+Many companies are passing on binders, plastic presentation covers, and hole-punched or spiral-bound floppy copies of drabness.
+Instead, they are opting to have copies hardbound or otherwise aesthetically assembled.Increasingly, employers such as Zappos, whose Culture Book has gone viral, have discovered that hiring an employee whose personality matches your company’s culture outside of work is obviously more likely to be a better fit than someone who wears one face on the job and another off the clock.

 The most important factor here is becoming the kind of company that employees want to work for.
 Develop your unique culture.
 Nurture it over time.
 And codify your culture in a handbook so that it becomes the de-facto standard.

 This mindset change helps move companies from a culture of enforcing to instead focusing on inspiring greatness within their team.